praj/scripts/README.md

 scripts
 =======

-Useful scripts that you might find useful
+Useful scripts that I have use personally that you might want to try out :)